The Path II:

 It happened by accident.

-Linda was funny, smart, sassy, and tough as nails.
-One of only ten women in a medical school class of 200, she could throw a punch as well as take one–a highly useful skill in the days before robust friendships between men and women were castrated by PC speech codes and university thought police.
-She excelled in the dark, sarcastic humor of the urban Northeast–a skill I too had learned in home and high school, a drop-forged survival shield guarding wounded spirit with sarcastic put-down humor.
+Linda the future physician, was funny, smart, sassy, and tough as nails.
+One of only ten women in a medical school class of 200, she could throw a punch as well as take one — a highly useful skill in the days before robust friendships between men and women were castrated by PC speech codes and university thought police.
+She excelled in the dark, sarcastic humor of the urban Northeast — a skill I too had learned in home and high school, a drop-forged survival shield guarding wounded spirit with sarcastic put-down humor.

-Nine months later, her foresight became fact–two strangers, wounded warriors, boarded a train together on a journey to an uncertain destination.
+Less than a year later, her foresight became fact — two strangers, wounded warriors, boarded a train together on a journey to an uncertain destination.
 By odds, it might not have worked; by grace, it was destined to.

-When she first broached the subject of faith with me, a month or so before we were married, I was–true to form–utterly clueless.
-She asked if I believed in Christ, and I replied that I always had–and promptly poured myself a Scotch, self-satisfied that I had put that awkward topic to bed with style and panache.
-But at some level something stirred: what did I believe, if anything, about God, and Christ, faith and spirit?
-The terror of impending marriage quickly drove such thoughts from mind–but not from the heart, where they would resurface in unexpected ways in the quieter days after our union.
+When she first broached the subject of faith with me, a month or so before we were married, I was — true to form — utterly clueless.
+She asked if I believed in Christ, and I replied that I always had — and promptly poured myself a Scotch, self-satisfied that I had put that awkward topic to bed with style and panache.
+But at some level something stirred: what did I believe, if anything, about God, and Christ, faith and spirituality?
+The terror of impending marriage quickly drove such thoughts from mind — but not from the heart, where they would resurface in unexpected ways in the quieter days after our union.

 Days passed; I could not desist.
 The Book drew me in like some enchanting wizard, widening my vision and deepening my distress as I sought some resolution, some culmination lying just beyond my reach.
 The path broadened and narrowed, its destination uncharted, its wooded boundaries obscuring my view yet drawing me forward in some impassioned journey to a land unknown.